 What we don’t like is that we had to cover the pharmacy sign, which added something to the context of the scene (i.e., presence of a pharmacy).
 Even if we placed the zoomed area on the top, we’d be hiding the park, which is also important to understand where we are.
 What do we do, then?
-Just drag the zoomed region out of the frame, friends, and let Amped Replay automatically enlarge the canvas to make room for your annotations.
+Just drag the zoomed region out of the frame, friends.
+Let Amped Replay automatically enlarge the canvas to make room for your annotations.

 You’re then free to highlight multiple objects/events in the video, sending their zoomed content out as shown below.

-As we explained a few weeks ago, Amped Replay makes it very easy to track annotated objects, so you can get a dynamic highlight of the event very quickly: press “Play” on the video below, and enjoy!
+As we explained a few weeks ago, Amped Replay makes it very easy to track annotated objects.
+You can get a dynamic highlight of the event very quickly.
+Press “Play” on the video below, and enjoy!
 Thanks to this way of annotating, we can clearly see the exact place where the two zoomed guys cross each other.

 Don’t like the white background in the extended canvas?
 You can choose your favorite one with just 4 clicks, as shown below:

-Thanks to canvas extension, you can draw your blurred element to be centered on the frame border, thus being able to better follow your subject from the very moment they enter the screen.
-When you’re done, just disable the “Extension With Color” option and export the video: nobody will see you’ve used extended canvas to obtain a better redaction since the video will be in its original resolution.
-For example, the video below has been obtained thanks to a canvas extension that’s not been exported: notice how the redacting bubble nicely “walks in and out” with the subject thanks to this trick.
+Thanks to canvas extension, you can draw your blurred element to be centered on the frame border.
+Therefore, you’ll able to better follow your subject from the very moment they enter the screen.
+When you’re done, just disable the “Extension With Color” option and export the video.
+Nobody will see you’ve used extended canvas to obtain a better redaction since the video will be in its original resolution.
+For example, the video below has been obtained thanks to a canvas extension that’s not been exported.
+Notice how the redacting bubble nicely “walks in and out” with the subject thanks to this trick.